“Self- Regulation is how we manage stress.” – Dr. Stuart Shanker

 - Heart rate: accelerates, pumping more blood throughout the body

 - Liver: stimulates glucose production + release (for immediate energy)

-- Adrenal glands: stimulates adrenaline + cortisol production (the hormones that provide the muscles with oxygen and energy to react to danger)
+- Adrenal glands: stimulates adrenaline + cortisol production (hormones that provides the muscles with oxygen to react to danger)

-- Is responsible for rest, digest and recovery (from the energy used from stress)
+- Responsible for rest, digest and recovery (especially after the activation of the SNS)

 - Pupils: constricts

 - Digestive system: stimulates activity

 - Liver: stimulates bile release (a fluid that helps with digestion)